bcmpinc/StardewHack/WearMoreRings/README.md

 ## Console Commands
 * `player_openforge`:        Opens the forge menu.
-* `player_resetmodifiers`:   Clears buffs, then resets and reapplies the modifiers applied by boots & rings.
 * `world_destroyringchests`: Removes the chests used for storing player's rings.
 Any items contained therein will be dropped at your feet.

 ## Dependencies
 This mod requires the following mods to be installed: